dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 <img src="../resources/html_js.svg" title="HTML and JavaScript" class="half-width"/><img src="../resources/widget.svg" title="Widget" class="half-width"/>

 The first diagram shows a traditional HTML + JavaScript architecture.
-Since the the visual (HTML) and behavioral (JavaScript) aspects of the application are publicly accessible, the application's components can be manipulated directly which can lead to the HTML and JavaScript getting out of sync with each other.
+Since the visual (HTML) and behavioral (JavaScript) aspects of the application are publicly accessible, the application's components can be manipulated directly which can lead to the HTML and JavaScript getting out of sync with each other.
 Extensive test suites are often needed to make sure that this does not happen.

 The second image shows how widgets ensure that components only interact according to their design intent.
-The widget encapsulates its visual and and behavioral aspects.
+The widget encapsulates its visual and behavioral aspects.
 It then exposes properties and methods that allow other components to interact with it.
 By providing a controlled interface, it is much easier to keep the visual and behavioral aspects of the widget synchronized.

 In our demo application, we only have one widget, the HelloWorld widget: